tiagoavcosta25/tiagoavcosta25/README.md

   - [LAPR4](https://github.com/tiagoavcosta25/LAPR4)

-      This project is about developing a management and support system for the provision of services (Helpdesk), capable of responding to the needs of various organizations from different sectors of activity.
+      This project consisted in developing a management and support system for the provision of services (Helpdesk), capable of responding to the needs of various organizations from different sectors of activity.